Remote Sensing Definition

 - AVHRR and MODIS satellites use thermal sensing and mid infrared sensing to monitor active volcanoes.

 - INSAR (interferometric synthetic aperture radar) uses interferometry remote sensing technique to predict and provide early warnings for potential landslides.

-- A primary application of light detection and ranging (LiDAR) is vegetation monitoring, however it is also applied in cases of weapon ranging and laser illuminated homing of projectiles.
+- A primary application of light detection and ranging (LiDAR) is vegetation management and monitoring, however it is also applied in cases of weapon ranging and laser illuminated homing of projectiles.
 LiDAR may also be used to detect and measure the concentration of various chemicals in the atmosphere.

 - Stereographic pairs of aerial photographs are used to model terrestrial habitat features and make topographic maps by imagery and terrain analysts in trafficability and highway departments for potential routes.

 - Spectropolarimetric Imaging is used by researchers at the U.S. Army Research Laboratory for target tracking purposes by identifying man made items by their polarimetric signatures, which are not found in natural objects.

 - Remote sensing satellites provide before- and after- remote sensing images in order to quantify post-earthquake damage, which provides vital data for rescue workers.

 - Data from laser and radar altimeters on satellites, sonar, and ultrasound measurements can be used for coastal mapping and erosion prevention, to better understand how to manage ocean resources, to assess the impacts of a natural disaster and create disaster response strategies to be used before and after a hazardous event, and to minimize the damage that urban growth has on the environment and help decide how to best protect natural resources.